 Vitamin B7, also known as biotin, is one of eight B-complex vitamins responsible for creating energy in the body.
 Since our body cannot synthesize this vitamin and store it, it is necessary to include vitamin B7 foods in our daily diet.

 Here you will find out why this vitamin is crucial for your health and which foods are rich in biotin.

 What Is Vitamin B7?

-Biotin or vitamin B7 is also known as coenzyme R, vitamin B8, and vitamin H. It is a coenzyme which has an important role in the metabolism of glucose, fatty acids, and amino acids.
+Biotin, or vitamin B7, is also known as coenzyme R, vitamin B8, and vitamin H. It is a coenzyme that has a vital role in the metabolism of glucose, fatty acids, and amino acids.
 Coenzymes are compounds that help enzymes trigger or speed up biological reactions.
 Therefore, many systems in our body depend on this vitamin.